microsoft/pyright/docs/mypy-comparison.md

 ```

-### Constrained Type Variables
+### Value-Constrained Type Variables

-When mypy analyzes a class or function that has in-scope constrained TypeVars, it analyzes the class or function multiple times, once for each constraint.
+When mypy analyzes a class or function that has in-scope value-constrained TypeVars, it analyzes the class or function multiple times, once for each constraint.
 This can produce multiple errors.

 ```python
 T = TypeVar("T", list[Any], set[Any])